There are several ways to purify water, from old to up-to-date technology. Studies, tests, and experiments have helped us have clean water.

 Chlorination and flocculation are the two chemical processes for water purification.
 Coagulation and flocculation add chemical components to the water to remove unwanted organic and inorganic particles.

-Chlorination or Chlorine disinfection is the most common disinfection.
-It is harmful to both humans and germs to use this method.
-One of the best examples of chlorine disinfection is the one put in pools.
+Chlorination, or Chlorine disinfection, is the most common disinfection method.
+This method is harmful to both humans and germs.
+One of the best examples of chlorine disinfection is the one used in pools.

-Large consumption of water with chlorine but has fewer strong bad effects than pure chlorine.
+Large consumption of water with chlorine has fewer strong bad effects than pure chlorine.

 When cholera was an epidemic in London in 1854, water chlorination helped disinfect the city.
 John Snow successfully used chlorine to disinfect the water supply.